 - (a) The Custodian, in consideration of its services under this Agreement, shall receive the fees specified on the applicable fee schedule.
 The fee schedule originally applicable shall be the one specified in the Adoption Agreement or Disclosure Statement, as applicable.
-The Custodian may substitute a different fee schedule at any time upon 30 days' written notice to Depositor (or Beneficiary, if Participant is deceased).
-The Custodian shall also receive reasonable fees for any services not contemplated by any applicable fee schedule and either deemed by it to be necessary or desirable or requested by Depositor. - (b) Any income, gift, estate and inheritance taxes and other taxes of any kind whatsoever, including transfer taxes incurred in connection with the investment or reinvestment of the assets of the Custodial Account, that may be levied or assessed in respect to such assets, and all other administrative expenses incurred by the Custodian in the performance of its duties (including fees for legal services rendered to it in connection with the Custodial Account) shall be charged to the Custodial Account.
-If the Custodian is required to pay any such amount, the Depositor (or Beneficiary) shall promptly upon notice thereof reimburse the Custodian. - (c) All such fees and taxes and other administrative expenses charged to the Custodial Account shall be collected either from the amount of any contribution or distribution to or from the Custodial Account, or (at the option of the person entitled to collect such amounts) to the extent possible under the circumstances by the conversion into cash of sufficient shares of one or more Funds held in the Custodial Account (without liability for any loss incurred thereby).
-Notwithstanding the foregoing, the Custodian or Service Company may make demand upon the Depositor for payment of the amount of such fees, taxes and other administrative expenses, and Depositor shall pay the amount due to Custodian upon demand.
+The Custodian may substitute a different fee schedule at any time upon 30 days' written notice to Depositor (or Beneficiary if Participant is deceased).
+The Custodian shall also receive reasonable fees for any services not contemplated by any applicable fee schedule and either deemed by it to be necessary or desirable or requested by Depositor. - (b) Any income, gift, estate and inheritance taxes and other taxes of any kind whatsoever, including transfer taxes incurred in connection with the investment or reinvestment of the assets of the Custodial Account, that may be levied or assessed in respect to such assets, and all other administrative expenses incurred by the Custodian in the performance of its duties (including fees for legal services rendered to it in connection with the Custodial Account) shall

+- be charged to the Custodial Account.
+If the Custodian is required to pay any such amount, the Depositor (or Beneficiary) shall promptly upon notice thereof reimburse the Custodian. - (c) All such fees and taxes and other administrative expenses charged to the Custodial Account shall be collected either from the amount of any contribution or distribution to or from the Custodial Account, or (at the option of the person entitled to collect such amounts) to the extent possible under the circumstances by the conversion into cash of sufficient shares of one or more Funds or Other Investments held in the Custodial Account (without liability for any loss incurred thereby).
+Notwithstanding the foregoing, the Custodian or Service Company may make demand upon the Depositor for payment of the amount of such fees, taxes and other administrative expenses, and Depositor shall pay any debit balance or other obligation due to Custodian upon demand.
 Fees which remain outstanding after 60 days may be subject to a collection charge.

-(d) The Depositor may authorize the Custodian to pay other expenses incurred by the Depositor out of the Custodial Account, including but not limited to fees of a registered investment Advisor for financial advisory services rendered to Depositor with respect to the assets held in the Custodial Account and fees for the performance of other administrative services.
+If instructions are not received within 10 business days of the Custodian's request, the Custodian may sell any or all of the assets credited to the Custodial Account at that time and apply such sale proceeds toward any and all applicable fees and expenses owed in accordance with this Agreement.
+To the extent that after such sale the sale proceeds exceed all applicable fees and expenses owed under this Agreement, Custodian will invest such exceed proceeds in the Money Market Fund unless Depositor directs that such proceeds be invested in another Fund or Other Investment. - (d) The Depositor may authorize the Custodian to pay other expenses incurred by the Depositor out of the Custodial Account, including but not limited to fees of a registered investment Advisor for financial advisory services rendered to Depositor with respect to the assets held in the Custodial Account and fees for the performance of other administrative services.
 The Depositor must specifically authorize the Custodian in writing, in a form and manner acceptable to Custodian and Service Company, to pay such fees upon receipt of a statement from the Advisor or other service provider.
 The Custodian and Service Company shall not be required to inquire as to the actual performance of such services, the accuracy of the fee statement, the reasonableness of the fees for the services, or the regulation of such fees under federal or state law.
 The Custodian and Service Company shall be free from all liability to the Depositor, any Beneficiary, or any other person for the payment of, or the failure or refusal to pay, such fees.